jonahank/Vote-Prediction-Model/README.md

 + the fine-tuning flow using the pre-trained DaBERT-model
 + scoring the two unlabelled datasets to create FT-Meetings and FT-Votes

+The model can be accessed through Hugging Face Hub [here](https://huggingface.co/jonahank/KlimaBERT)

 ### Two annotated datasets